matiaspakua/matiaspakua/README.md

 - 👋 Hi, I’m @matiaspakua a software enthusiast
-- 👀 I’m interested in Software Engineering: development, QA & testing, analisys & design, Software and System architecture, DevSecOps.
+- 👀 I’m interested in Software Engineering: development, QA & testing, analisys & design, Software and System architecture, AI, DevSecOps, security and all in between.
 - 🌱 I’m currently working with Java, Spring Framework, SQL Databases, Docker and QA Automation
-- 💞️ I’m looking to keep learning, improve as a professional and personal growth
+- 💞️ I’m looking to keep learning, share what I know, improve as a professional and personal growth
 - 📫 How to reach me: https://www.linkedin.com/in/matiasmiguez/ (DM, connect)